openmrs/openmrs-contrib-rest-api-docs/location.md

 * #### List all non-retired locations`.

-    Quickly filter location with given query parameters.Returns a `404 Not Found` status if location not exists.
-If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    Quickly filter location with given query parameters.Returns a `404 Not Found` status if the location not exists.
+If the user not logged in to perform this action,a `401 Unauthorized` status returned.

     ##### Query Parameters